ministryofjustice/opg-modernising-lpa-docs/src/adr/README.md

 # ADRs

-This section is for decisions made while building and maintaing the service.
+This section is for decisions made while building and maintaining the service.

 The format of the ADRs can be found in the existing ADRs in this repo.